amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 directly) `RDSEED` instructions.
-The community has expressed concern that relying exclusively on this generator might not be a wise choice: it could silently malfunction, and its design is hidden in the hardware, which raises concerns about potential intentional biases in the output -- a scheme not [unheard of][dual-ec-drgb].
-But as entropy is additive, its output can never reduce whichever unpredictability the system already has.
+The community has expressed concern that relying exclusively on this generator might not be a wise choice: it could silently malfunction, and its design is hidden in the hardware, which raises concerns about potential intentional biases in the output — a scheme not [unheard of][dual-ec-drgb].
+However, since entropy is additive, its output can never reduce whatever unpredictability the system already has.
 Therefore, if available, we continuously sample this on-die RNG, and inject its outputs into our PRNG.